On representations of rational Cherednik algebras in complex rank: Notation and conventions

 \begin{itemize}

 \item $S_n$ will denote the symmetric group ($n \in \bZ_+$).
 We will denote by $\cS$ the set of reflections $s_{ij}$ in $S_n$.

 \item The notation $\lambda$ will stand for a partition (weakly decreasing sequence of non-negative integers), a Young diagram $\lambda$ (considered in the English notation), and the corresponding irreducible representation of $S_{\abs{\lambda}}$.
-Here $\abs{\lambda}$ is the sum of entries of the partition, or, equivalently, the number of cells in the Young diagram $\lambda$. \InnaB{We will sometimes write $\lambda \vdash n$ to say that $\lambda$ is a partition of $n$.}
+Here $\abs{\lambda}$ is the sum of entries of the partition, or, equivalently, the number of cells in the Young diagram $\lambda$. \InnaB{We will sometimes write $\lambda \vdash n$ to say that $\lambda$ is a partition of $n$.} \InnaE{We will denote the set of all Young diagrams of arbitrary size by $\mathcal{P}$}.

 \item When referring to a cell in a Young diagram $\lambda$, $(i,j)$ will be the cell in row $i$ and column $j$, with $i,j \geq 1$.

 \item The length of the partition $\lambda$, i.e. the number of rows of Young diagram $\lambda$, will be denoted by $l(\lambda)$.